QTech 2018 conference will gather high-profile Quantum Technology experts to deliver plenary speeches:

 Professor Akira Furusawa received his Ms Degree in applied physics and Ph.D.
 Degree in physical chemistry from The University of Tokyo, Japan, in 1986, and 1991, respectively.
 His research interests cover the area of nonlinear optics, quantum optics and quantum information science.
 Professor Furusawa has authored more than 100 papers in leading technical journals and conferences, which include the first realizations of continuous-variable quantum teleportation (A. Furusawa et al, Science 282, 706 (1998)), quantum teleportation network (H. Yonezawa et al., Nature 431, 430 (2004)), generation of nine-party quantum entanglement and its application to quantum error correction (T. Aoki et al., Nature Physics 5, 541 (2009)), quantum teleportation of Schrödinger’s cat state (N. Lee et al., Science 332, 330 (2011)), adaptive homodyne measurement in the non-classical level (H. Yonezawa et al., Science 337, 1514 (2012)), deterministic quantum teleportation of optical qubits (S. Takeda et al., Nature 500, 315 (2013)), generation of 10000-wavepacket quantum entanglement or CV cluster state for large-scale quantum computing (S. Yokoyama et al., Nature Photonics 7, 982 (2013)), generation and verification of CV quantum entanglement on a chip (G. Masada et al., Nature Photonics 9, 316 (2015)), and synchronization of two quantum optical memories (K. Makino et al., Science Advances 2, e1501772 (2016)).
 Professor Furusawa received the Ryogo Kubo Memorial Award in 2006, the JSPS Prize and the Japan Academy Medal in 2007, the International Quantum Communication Award in 2008, the Palacky University Medal in 2011, the Toray Science and Technology Prize in 2015, and the Medal with Purple Ribbon in 2016.

-Speech title: Hybrid quantum information processing: A way for large-scale optical quantum information processing
+Speech title: A time-domain multiplexed measurement-based large-scale optical quantum computer

 Prof. Eugene Polzik